hurrian/ea9500_openwrt/README.md

 ea9500_openwrt
 =====
-OpenWrt support for the Linksys EA9500
+OpenWrt support for the Linksys EA9500, EA9200

 This repository aims to support the Linksys EA9500 `(linksys,panamera)` using the `swconfig` driver and configuration framework.
+Support for EA9200 is added using the already existing brcmfmac drivers.

 ## Components
-* [ea9500_support](https://github.com/hurrian/ea9500_openwrt/package/ea9500_support) : Adds LED, switch, and dual-partition support for the Linksys EA9500
+*[ea_9x00 Support] : Adds LED, switch, and dual-partition support for the Linksys EA9500, LinkSys EA9200

 ## Building